zchee/golang-wiki/gopls---golsp---lsp.md

 ----

-> This page has been subsumed into the [committed markdown](https://github.com/golang/tools/blob/master/gopls/README.md) of the x/tools repository.
+> This page was moved to the [committed markdown](https://github.com/golang/tools/blob/master/gopls/README.md) for the x/tools repository.
 >
 > For instructions on using `gopls`, please read the [User documentation](https://github.com/golang/tools/blob/master/gopls/doc/user.md).
 >